boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 #### Requirements
 Before sending, the merchant:
-  - Waits until the contract storage status has been set to `OPEN` (denoted as `1`) for `minimum_depth` blocks.
+  - Waits until the contract storage status has been set to `OPEN` (denoted as `1`) for `required_confirmations` blocks.

 If the customer fails to fund their side of the contract within 180 minutes of sending `funding_confirmed`, the merchant will abort.
 If the decision to abort occurs after the merchant has already funded their side of the channel, call the `@reclaimFunding` entrypoint in order to retrieve the merchant's initial funding.

 Upon receipt, the customer:
-  - In the dual-funded case, verifies that contract storage status has been `OPEN` for `minimum_depth` blocks.
+  - In the dual-funded case, verifies that contract storage status has been `OPEN` for `required_confirmations` blocks.
 If this check fails, the customer should reclaim their funding by initiating a unilateral close.
   - Verifies `payment_tag` which is the output of `zkAbacus.Activate()`.
 If this check fails, the customer should reclaim their funding by initiating a unilateral close.